Skip to Main Content

 Searching on the Library website

 There are two search boxes on the home page.
-The purple box at the top includes a drop-down menu to search the library website, all UCSD websites, or for faculty/staff.
-The red box searches for collections in the library, like books, journals, some articles, and course reserves.
+The search box indicated by the purple arrow below includes a drop-down menu to search the library website, all UCSD websites, or for faculty/staff.
+The box indicated by the red arrow below searches for collections in the library, like books, journals, some articles, and course reserves.

 VPN: Accessing Library Resources from Off-Campus